-Predictions: staying at home rest of the day
+Predictions: staying at home the rest of the day

-Instead of simply generating the same response to these two users, a virtual assistant should tailor its responses to the user’s need and state of mind.
+Instead of simply generating the same response to these two users, a virtual assistant should tailor its responses to the user’s needs and state of mind.
 For example:

 Response to user 1: “The cost for a worldwide subscription is $150.
 If you subscribe now, you can immediately use it for the gym you are currently visiting, but note that this gym closes in 15 minutes.
 There is a 24/7 fitness center you can visit just around the block.”